politbuero-kampagnen/BlueskyGuide/README.md

 - [Bluesky Feed Creator](https://blueskyfeedcreator.com) - Allows you to create your custom feeds to capture posts and publish to your profile.
 ### Useful Custom Feeds
 - [📌 to Bookmark](https://bsky.app/profile/did:plc:q6gjnaw2blty4crticxkmujt/feed/my-pins) - Bluesky currently doesn't have native Bookmarks, but you can reply to a post with a 📌 (pin) emoji, and it will show up in this custom feed for you go back to later

+## Starter Packs
+When you first join Bluesky it can feel empty, but that is because you may not have discovered content to follow.
+The Starter Packs feature allows people to curate and publish collections of accounts around a specific topic or theme.
+You can choose to view the list to follow all of them or follow some of them, and start building your timeline.
+## Useful Starter Packs
+ - [Skypacks Collections](https://bsky.app/profile/skypacks.bsky.social) - Skypacks publishes useful starter packs for people to discovery from all sorts of topics.

 ## Content Importers
 Tools for importing content from other platforms to your Bluesky timeline